unjs/ufo/README.md

 ### `withProtocol(input, protocol)`

-Adds or Replaces protocol of the input URL.
+Adds or replaces protocol of the input URL.

 **Example:**